Multiwavelength Radiation from the Interaction between Magnetar Bursts and Companion Star in a Binary System: Model

 \section{Model}

-In this section, we will discuss the physical processes of (1) the pre-burst persistent radiation from the interaction between the ultrarelativistic $e^+e^-$-pair wind from the magnetar and the companion or its stellar wind; (2) the reemission from the interaction between the magnetar bursts and the companion, which appears to be a transient relative to the pre-burst persistent radiation, as shown in Fig.~\ref{fig:model}.
-In this case, the pre-burst persistent radiation is considered as the background before/after the generation of the reemission from bursts, as shown in the bottom panel of Fig.~\ref{fig:model}.
+In this section, we discuss the physical processes of (1) the persistent preburst radiation from the interaction between the ultrarelativistic $e^+e^-$-pair wind from the magnetar and the companion or its stellar wind; and (2) the re-emission from the interaction between the magnetar bursts and the companion, which appears to be transient relative to the persistent preburst radiation, as shown in Fig.~\ref{fig:model}.
+In this case, the persistent preburst radiation is considered as the background before and after the generation of the re-emission from bursts, as shown in the bottom panel of Fig.~\ref{fig:model}.
 A magnetar is in a binary system with a main sequence star with $M_c \sim 0.1 - 20 {\rm~M_{\odot}}$.
 This radiation could be observable as long as the line of sight is not obstructed by the companion.